Mitars/bigdata-projectone/readme.md

 # Project One

-Initial version of the project which uses Apache Spark to read data from a csv file, ingests it into Kafka, reads that Kafka topic with Apache Spark and submits it to a Database.
+Initial version of the project which uses Apache Spark to read data from a csv file and ingest it into Kafka.

 ## Producers